-A Short sale may bring its share of headaches, but make no mistake, it is a whole lot better than going through a foreclosure.
-In this post I’ll cover everything you need to know about short sales and how to get started.
+A short sale in Orange County, California may bring its share of headaches, but make no mistake, it is a whole lot better than going through a foreclosure.
+I’ll cover everything you need to know about short sales.

-With a looming foreclosure it many people think that their best or only option is to stay in the home until they are forced to leave.
+With a looming foreclosure, some people believe their best option is to stay in the home until they’re forced to leave.
 But in most cases a short sale will save the seller and the bank a lot of headache and money.

-A short sale is an agreement between you and your lender that you will sell your home for less than you owe the bank.
-It might be hard to believe that a bank would willingly lose money and allow you to avoid a foreclosure, but it can often be in the bank’s best interest to do just that.
+A short sale is an agreement between you and your lender that your home will sell for less than you owe the bank.
+It might be hard to believe that a bank would willingly lose money and allow you to avoid a foreclosure.
+It can often be in the bank’s best interest.

 Why Would a Lender Agree to a Short Sale?